Quick Link to the Regional Action Framework and Annual Report

-The Secretariat leads the regional process with input from technical team representatives.
+The Marine Implementation Technical Team (MITT) leads the regional process supported by the Secretariat and partner technical staff.
 The sub-regional plans provided the basis for many regional management recommendations.
 For example, a regional zoning framework provides the goal, principles, objectives and zoning designations to guide the development of sub-regional zoning designations.

 Although it is a separate process, the MaPP initiative integrated recommendations and planning tools from the Pacific North Coast Integrated Management Area (PNCIMA) Plan, where feasible, and drew on the strategies developed by the sub-regional planning processes to formulate regional recommendations.